-MUS 353 PROGRAM DEVELOPMENT AND ADMINISTRATION IN MUSIC THERAPY Two credit hours
+MUS 353 PROGRAM DEVELOPMENT AND ADMINISTRATION IN MUSIC THERAPY

 Focus on program planning, scheduling, budgeting, and public relations strategies.
 Procedures of documentation, standards of practice, codes of ethics, and legislative issues relating to the practice of music therapy included.
 Offered in alternate years.